mac-comp128-fa25/final-project-huthaifa_shahd_prisoner-s_dilemma/README.md

 MatchGraph displays the tournament structure visually

-🧪 Extending the Project
+Extending the Project

 You can easily add:

-New strategies (Always Cooperate, Pavlov, Forgiving TFT, etc.)
+New strategies ( Pavlov, Forgiving TFT, etc.)

 Different payoff matrices